mbo2olivier/uijx/README.md

 Basic UIjx concepts:

-- Triggers : as its name implies, this component attached to a DOM node (called "Slot") has the role of triggering actions on specific occasions (event of the DOM, ajax response callback ...) and generating raw data from various sources.
+- Triggers : as its name implies, this component attached to a DOM node (called "Slot") has the role of triggering task on specifics occasions (event of the DOM, ajax response callback ...) and generating raw data from various sources.
 - Modifiers : This component transforms incoming data and outputs the result.
 Modifiers can be combined.
 - Mutations : This component represents an alteration of the DOM.